strozw-sandbox/cjs-vitest-sandbox/README.md

 ## Purpose

-Investigating the feasibility of using Vitest in a project with `"type": "commonjs"`
+Tests whether vitest can be used in a commonjs project.

 ## How